-This April I commissioned Ruby Pluhar and Ella Pavlides to shoot our new 2019 collection in the Scottish Hebrides.
-A group of islands off the west coast of Scotland.
-Ruby who took the photos is just about to graduate from Glasgow School of Art in Fine Art Photography and Ella who modelled and styled the shoot, graduated from Camberwell School of Art in photography in June 2018.
+This April I commissioned Ruby Pluhar and Ella Pavlides to shoot our new 2019 collection in the Scottish Hebrides, a group of islands off the west coast of Scotland.
+Ruby who took the photos has just graduated from Glasgow School of Art in Fine Art Photography and Ella who modelled and styled the shoot, graduated from Camberwell School of Art in photography in June 2018.
 They are best friends, full of energy, not scared of wild, cold weather and have spent a lot of time doing creative projects in the Hebrides, so know some of the islands inside out.
 They were the perfect team.

 Travelling to the Hebrides:

 The best time of year to visit the Hebrides is May & June for long daylight hours, wild flowers and birdlife.
 September is also a lovely time of year.
 These months have the most settled weather.

 If you go to Barra you land on the beach and the timetable is determined by the tide